-Dr. De Castro is the assistant professor of economics in the Department of World Economy, Faculty of International Relations, at the University of Economics in Prague.
-She specializes in international trade, world economy, and developing studies.
+Dr De Castro is an assistant professor of economics in the Department of International Economic Relations, Faculty of International Relations, at the Prague University of Economics and Business.
+She specializes in international trade, the world economy, and developing studies.
 Territorially she focuses mainly on emerging markets (BRICS, etc.) and countries in the Middle East and North Africa (MENA).
-In her research she looks at the analysis of trade relations, the global value chains and the growing middle class in the above mentioned regions.
-Dr. De Castro has experience from study/research stays in the USA, Hong Kong, China (Beijing), Germany, and a range of international economic conferences.
+In her research, she looks at the analysis of trade relations, the global value chains and the growing middle class in the above-mentioned regions.
+Dr De Castro has experience from study/research stays in the USA, Hong Kong, China (Beijing), Germany, and a range of international economic conferences.
 She is a founding member of the Center for Asian Studies (CAS) at the Faculty of International Relations.

 Since 2009, he has been working at the Department of English language at the Faculty of International Relations at the University of Economics.
-He teaches Chinese language course and Introduction to Chinese History and Culture course.
-In 2011, he earned his master degree in Sinology and Religion at the Philosophical Faculty of Charles University (FFUK).
-He is currently working on a dissertation on the history of medieval Taoism at the Institute of Philosophy and Religion of the Faculty of Philosophy (FFUK).
+He teaches courses on the Chinese language, history, culture and thought.
+In 2019, he earned his the PhD degree in religious studies at the Faculty of Arts of Charles University.
 He spent one year in the PRC and one year in Taiwan during his studies.
-He has long been interested in the history of Chinese religions, culture and thoughts.

 Ing.
 Jitka Volfová, Ph.D.